Pragati-Aggarwal/Stock-Price-Prediction/README.md

 ✅ Build and train a Simple RNN model
 ✅ Build and train a LSTM model
-✅ Visualize predictions on training and validation data ✅ Predict future open price using last 50 days’ data
+✅ Visualize predictions on training and validation data ✅ Predict future open price using last 50 day’s data

 🗂️ Dataset
 Tesla.csv file with historical stock prices